Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Introduction

-Representation degeneration is a prevalent problem in text generation~\cite{gao2018representation} and machine translation models~\cite{kudugunta-etal-2019-investigating}.
+\textit{Representation degeneration} is a prevalent problem in text generation~\cite{gao2018representation} and machine translation models~\cite{kudugunta-etal-2019-investigating}.
 Contrastive learning~\cite{hadsell2006dimensionality} aims to bring similar sentences in the model close together and dissimilar sentences far from each other in the representation space.
 This is an effective solution to the representation problem in machine translation~\cite{pan-etal-2021-contrastive, li-etal-2022-improving}.
+However, the naïve contrastive learning framework that utilizes random non-target sequences as negative examples is suboptimal, because they are easily distinguishable from the correct output~\cite{lee2020contrastive}.

-To address both problems mentioned above, we present a novel multilingual NMT approach that leverages vastly available data sources: target-side monolingual data and a bilingual dictionary.
-Specifically, we start by using constraint beam search~\cite{post-vilar-2018-fast} to construct pseudo-parallel data in an online mode.
+To address both problems mentioned above, we present a novel multilingual NMT approach which leverages plentiful data sources: target-side monolingual data and a bilingual dictionary.
+Specifically, we start by using constrained beam search~\cite{post-vilar-2018-fast} to construct pseudo-parallel data in an online mode.
 To overcome the data imbalance problem, we propose training a bidirectional autoencoder, while to address representation degeneration, we use bidirectional contrastive learning.
-Finally, we leverage a curriculum learning~\cite{bengio2009curriculum} sampling strategy, which uses the score given by token coverage in the bilingual dictionary to rearrange the order of training examples, such that sentences with more tokens in the dictionary are seen earlier and more frequently during training.
+Finally, we use a curriculum learning~\cite{bengio2009curriculum} sampling strategy.
+This uses the score given by token coverage in the bilingual dictionary to rearrange the order of training examples, such that sentences with more tokens in the dictionary are seen earlier and more frequently during training.

-In summary, we make the following contributions: \textit{i)} We propose a novel approach that uses only target-side monolingual data and a bilingual dictionary to improve the performance of a MNMT model. \textit{ii)} We define two modules, bidirectional autoencoder and bidirectional contrastive learning, to address the data imbalance and representation degeneration problem . \textit{iii)} We show that our method demonstrates zero-shot domain transfer and language transfer capability. \textit{iv)} Our method can be seen as an effective solution for both the copying and the off-target problem in large-scale MNMT models.
+In summary, we make the following contributions: \textit{i)} We propose a novel approach that uses only target-side monolingual data and a bilingual dictionary to improve MNT performance. \textit{ii)} We define two modules, bidirectional autoencoder and bidirectional contrastive learning, to address the data imbalance and representation degeneration problem. \textit{iii)} We show that our method demonstrates zero-shot domain transfer and language transfer capability. \textit{iv)} We also show that our method is an effective solution for both the repetition~\cite{fu2021theoretical} and the off-target~\cite{zhang-etal-2020-improving} problems in large-scale MNMT models.